h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/dev-ops/nautobot-ecs-fargate-cdk.md

 ## Docker Builds and Secrets

-I'm not entirely sure what best practice is here with CDK, but I powered my way to accomplish this approach and I found it pretty helpful.
-I used the `dotenv` library to parse `.env` file and create `Secrets` into AWS Secrets Manager.
-I then used the `DockerImageAsset` resource to build and push the Docker images to ECR.
-As each retrieval API cost money, it was important to ensure only sensitive information is stored in secrets manager.
+I'm not entirely certain about the best practices for using CDK, but I found my approach effective and helpful.
+I utilized the `dotenv` library to parse the `.env` file and create Secrets in AWS Secrets Manager.
+Subsequently, I used the `DockerImageAsset` resource to build and push Docker images to the Elastic Container Registry (ECR).
+Since each retrieval from the API incurs a cost, it's crucial to ensure that only sensitive information is stored in the Secrets Manager.

 > CDK provides the DockerImageAsset class to make it easy to build and push Docker images to Amazon ECR.
 The DockerImageAsset class is a subclass of the Asset class, which is used to represent local files and directories that are needed for a CDK app.
 The Asset class is used to upload the local files to an S3 bucket, and then the DockerImageAsset class is used to build and push the Docker image to Amazon ECR.